 Entrepreneurs focus on starting their businesses – not getting rid of them.
-However, there may come a time when a change of ownership is desirable; or necessary, and if you focus daily on streamlining the business and keeping it in the right condition to be sold tomorrow; you can rest assured that you have the best possible exit strategy in place.
+However, there may come a time when a change of ownership or business exit is desirable or necessary.
+If you focus daily on streamlining the business and keeping it in the right condition to be sold tomorrow; you can rest assured that you have the best possible exit strategy in place.
 The thing that makes a business most valuable in the future is if it has an owner who continually tries to do everything a bit better, and does this every day.

 Personal and financial considerations

 Selling a business you have started from scratch and invested much in personally requires thorough reflection: How much do you want to sell it and how do you want this to happen?
 How do you envision your future role with the business, and that of your employees?
 How do you want the business to be carried on; for example, would you still be prepared to sell if it will just be closed by the purchaser after the most important aspects have been stripped?

 Financial considerations are naturally mostly concerned with the required price for the business.
 You must, however, also consider whether capital should be injected into the business, what the payment terms should be and whether you still want to keep shares in the business, which may be worth more in the future.
 The tax and inheritance situation in connection with the sale must also be clarified before the sale can be executed.
 Finally, in this phase you must get an overview of the prospective process and identify which tasks must be performed and by whom and decide which advisers should be involved in the process, including both professional and private advisers.

 Getting your business market-ready

 Selling a business is almost exactly the same as selling a used car.
 It must be repaired and polished and then you must find the buyer who will pay most for it.
 You can consider a large number of different buyers – family members, who will partially inherit, employees who can take over, competitors who will merge or others in the industry that run a related business and want to expand.